MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 - [Design Guidelines](https://www.mobilepaygroup.com/design): Find MobilePay buttons, logos, banners, etc.

-# Migration Resources :mag_right:
+## Migration Resources

 We're steadily moving towards one unified platform that offers new opportunities, flexibility across channels, and simplification.
 Depending on your integration setup, your customers will experience benefits from the start.
 Feel free to explore the following links for more information:

-## General Information:
+### General Information:

-- [New Platform](https://www.mobilepaygroup.com/partner/new-platform): Discover more about the New Platform. :rocket:
+- [New Platform](https://www.mobilepaygroup.com/partner/new-platform): Discover more about the New Platform and read more about the benefits and improvements that you can expect from the New Wallet Launch. :rocket:

 - [Overall Migration Information](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide): Learn about the overall migration, timeline, and guidelines.  :calendar:

-## Technical Links :link:
+### Technical Links :link:

 - [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.